 The MYCN oncogene is over-expressed in a number of different types of cancer, most notably neuroblastoma, but also rhabdomyosarcoma, medulloblastoma, astrocytoma, Wilms' tumor and small cell lung cancer.
 Amplification of the MYCN oncogene is the most common genomic alteration in aggressive neuroblastomas, and is associated with poor clinical outcome.
-Preclinical data presented at the 2016 Childhood Cancer Meeting demonstrated that CYC065 prolonged survival in MYCN-addicted neuroblastoma models and neuroblastoma cells with MYCN amplification and overexpression were found to be particularly sensitive.
-The mechanism of action of CYC065 included inhibition of MYCN transcription, downregulation of N-MYC protein, blocking neuroblastoma cell proliferation and induction of apoptosis.
-There are no approved drugs that directly target MYCN, prompting the investigation of indirect approaches such as exploitation of a synthetic lethal relationship between MYCN amplification/overexpression and inhibition of CDK2.
+Preclinical data presented at the 2016 Childhood Cancer Meeting demonstrated that CYC065 prolonged survival in MYCN-addicted neuroblastoma models, and neuroblastoma cells with MYCN amplification and overexpression were found to be particularly sensitive.
+The mechanism of action of CYC065 included inhibition of MYCN transcription, downregulation of N-MYC protein, blocking neuroblastoma cell proliferation and inducing apoptosis.
+There are no approved drugs that directly target MYCN, prompting the investigation of indirect approaches such suppression of MYCN gene expression via CDK9 inhibition, or as exploitation of a synthetic lethal relationship between MYCN amplification/overexpression and inhibition of CDK2.

-May reverse drug resistance associated with addiction of cancer cells to cyclin E, the partner protein of CDK2
+• May reverse drug resistance associated with addiction of cancer cells to cyclin E, the partner protein of CDK2